pkarsy/ds3231-toit/README.md

 > SCL SDA VCC GND

-The popular blue DS3231 boards (check the documentation for your board) does not have level conversion circuitry.
+The popular blue DS3231 boards (check the documentation for your board) do not have level conversion circuitry.
 So the VCC pin should be connected to 3.3V.
-The breakout consumes minimal current, and you use GPIO pins for the VCC and GND.
+The breakout consumes minimal current, and you can use GPIO pins for the VCC and GND.
 See the examples.

 ## RTC Coin Cell